 It’s worth staying in this town to experience all it has to offer.
 This is one of the few historic towns where you can not only drive to, but with its well-preserved historic train station, a train ride here is also popular.

 Explore Bundanoon village, eateries, Morton National Park (a variety of walks are well signposted and can be accessed from the campsite.
-It’s a 20-minute walk to town) the historic Bundanoon Hotel (one of the most popular places to stay, requires early booking), and the Sunnataram Forest Monastery, which includes; outdoor meditation classes, this outdoor setting is beautiful, lunch, which is provided for volunteer work in the garden, and retreats.
+It’s a 20-minute walk to town) the historic Bundanoon Hotel, is one of the most popular places to stay, however, requires early booking, and the Sunnataram Forest Monastery, which includes; outdoor meditation classes, lunch, which is provided for volunteer work in the garden, and retreats.
+This outdoor setting is beautiful.
 The monastery runs purely on donations.
 Access is via a 3-minute drive on a flat dirt road.

 Foodies will love The Jumping Rock Cafe, The Primula Cafe, Bundanoon Hotel, and Little Jacks Style Thai.
 If you can coincide your trip – visit the Bundanoon Makers Markets and absorb this lovely community atmosphere.
 And one of the main yearly events is the Bundanoon Highland Gathering, held in April.